 When a person has a histamine sensitivity, certain foods or environmental stimulants can cause a host of symptoms including: flushing, sneezing, itching, hives, headaches, wheezing, swelling, anxiety and difficulty sleeping.

-While genetics and food allergies certainly play a role in histamine sensitivity, gut dysbiosis makes things much worse.
-People with leaky gut or small intestine bacterial overgrowth are much more prone to histamine sensitivity.
+While genetics and certain foods can certainly play a role in histamine sensitivity, gut dysbiosis makes things much worse.
+People with leaky gut or small intestine bacterial overgrowth (SIBO) are much more prone to histamine sensitivity.

 Solutions For Managing Endo Naturally